sanity-io/hydrogen-sanity-demo/README.md

 No two custom storefronts are the same, and we've taken a few strong opinions with how we've approached this starter.

-Most significantly, it's been designed to work specifically with the document schema defined in our [pre-configured Studio](https://github.com/sanity-io/sanity-shopify-studio).
+Most significantly, it's been designed to work specifically with the document schema defined in our [pre-configured Studio][sanity-shopify-studio].

 It also makes the following assumptions: